AA/PPS 04.01.24 - Postdoctoral Scholar Appointments

 In the process of further developing their own skills and professional endeavors, post-docs work under the supervision and sponsorship of a regular faculty member, who serves as a mentor to the post-doc.
 Within the confines of the particular focus assigned by the faculty sponsor, the post-doc functions with a considerable degree of independence and is clearly differentiated from full-time technical employees, grant-funded staff, and other positions at the university.

-Faculty sponsors are expected to provide an orientation and development plan for the post-doc, impart the realities and variety of careers available to the post-doc, and encourage learning opportunities to broaden the post-doc’s aspirations and experiences.
-Faculty sponsors are also expected to discuss university policies, including those related to intellectual property, responsible conduct of research, and other relevant matters with the post-doc.
+Faculty sponsors are expected to provide an orientation and development plan for post-docs, impart the realities and variety of careers available to post-docs, and encourage learning opportunities to broaden post-docs’ aspirations and experiences.
+Faculty sponsors are also expected to discuss university policies, including those related to intellectual property, responsible conduct of research, and other relevant matters with post-docs.

 Post-docs are encouraged to access the services and benefits afforded to all faculty at the university, including development opportunities in grant writing, research design, career preparation, teaching, and other topics of interest.